 The enrolment is done by the D-BIOL study administration.

-Documentation and recommended literature will be provided at the beginning and during the course.
+Documentation and recommended literature in the form of review articles and selected primary literature will be provided during the course.